yhakam/IBM-Final-Project/README.md

 This project was completed as part of the IBM Data Science Professional Certificate program.

 ## Contact
-For questions or feedback, please contact me at yassinehakam@outlook.com or https://www.linkedin.com/in/yhakam/.
+For questions or feedback, please contact me at yassinehakam@outlook.com.